SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 comments: true
 ---

-<span style="color:navy">This blog post is based on my experience interviewing with a range of tech companies during my junior year at Princeton.
+<span style="color:gray">This blog post is based on my experience interviewing with a range of tech companies during my junior year at Princeton.
 At the end of the process, I was fortunate to have the choice between a [large public company](https://www.google.com/), a then recently-minted [unicorn](http://fortune.com/unicorns/), and a then-Series B startup with 100 employees based in San Francisco.</span>

-<span style="color:navy">This piece attempts to codify how I went about making my decision, and in particular, lays out a methodology for how to evaluate startups.
+<span style="color:gray">This piece attempts to codify how I went about making my decision, and in particular, lays out a methodology for how to evaluate startups.
 Though I’m writing primarily for recent college graduates, I’ve tried to make the discussion generally applicable to anyone looking to work for a small company.</span>

 <!-- <a target="_blank" href="../assets/evaluating-startups/startup.png">
   <img src="../assets/evaluating-startups/startup.png" alt="Image: startup" width=80%>